fubalytics/api/README.md

 api
 ===

-Integrate fubalytics to your site.
+Integrate fubalytics into your site.
 Use JavaScript or pure HTTP-REST-Calls.

 * See the source_doc_html for the api docs
 * See views/tests* for examples how to use the api